ropensci/yfR/README.md

 ## Differences from [BatchGetSymbols](https://github.com/msperlin/BatchGetSymbols)

-Package `BatchgetSymbols` was developed in 2016, with bad choices from my part.
-As I learned more about R, my code became better and easier to maintain.
-However, it is impossible to keep compatibility with the changes I wanted to make, which is why I created a new package.
+Package `BatchgetSymbols` was developed back in 2016, with many bad choices from my part.
+Since then, I learned more about R and its ecosystem, resulting in better and more maintainable code.
+However, it is impossible to keep compatibility with the changes I wanted to make, which is why I created the new package `yfR`.

 Here are the main differences between `yfR` (new) and `BatchGetSymbols` (old):